Oarroyo805/osticket-prereqs/README.md

 </p>
 <p>
-Summary: Installing osTicket and Enabling IIS with CGI
+Step 3 : Installing osTicket and Enabling IIS with CGI

 After logging into your Azure Virtual Machine (osticket-VM), open Microsoft Edge and download the osTicket installation files using the following link: